open-socialism/open-socialism-site/README.md

 ### Running with the full nav build

-This takes ~4 minutes to build
+This takes ~20 seconds to build, which can be annoying to wait for when making a lot of changes.

 ```bash
 auto/prod-environment